programeta/easy-docker-drupal/README.md

 * 80    -> Apache HTTP request
 * 443   -> Apache HTTPS request

-You must set your certtificate replacing the files that exists in `conf/apache/ssl`.
-If you do not need SSL certificate review the `conf/php/virtualhost.conf` to remove the VirtualHost for SSL and remove in the VirtualHost:80 the redirection to SSL
+By default a dummy certificate is created when you launch the `inicialize.sh` script.
+All request in port 80 will be redirected to port 443.
+You are able to add more projects by creating the VirtualHost  entry in the file `conf/php/virtualhost.conf`

 ### Where drupal is stored
-Drupal will be stored in `html` folder, here you must deploy yor project and configure it in the VirtualHost setting the correct DocumentRoot path
+Drupal will be stored in `html` folder, here you must deploy your project and configure it in the VirtualHost setting the correct DocumentRoot path

 ### Modifiyng the default php.ini values
 You are able to change the default php.ini values, to do that you need to modify the file `conf/php/php.ini` and modify all